If you have or suspect that you have thyroid problems then this article is very important to you.

 In addition to testing directly for thyroid antibodies, you can also test how well your thyroid gland is actually functioning.

-This can be done with blood tests so this is a non-invasive test which is quick and easy to get.
+This can be done with blood tests so this is a non-invasive test that is quick and easy to get.

 Thyroid lab testing, while important, is not the MOST important test if you have Hashimoto’s.